-Today I joined for a 4-hour food tour in Copenhagen.
-The tour is a great way to learn about Danish cuisine, history and some landmarks in Copenhagen.
+Adding a food tour is a great way to learn about Danish cuisine, history and some landmarks in Copenhagen.

-The tour started with tasting some Danish cheeses followed by famous Bornholm rye crackers with jam.
-At the Bornholm Butikken we also had a chance to try some liquorice and aquavit.
+The tour starts with tasting some Danish cheeses followed by famous Bornholm rye crackers with jam.
+At the Bornholm Butikken you also had a chance to try some liquorice and aquavit.
 Just a taste as it was still only after 10am.

-From here we walked to the Botanical Gardens and to the museum island.
-All the way we learned some interesting facts about Copenhagen and the food history.
+From here you walk to the Botanical Gardens and to the museum island.
+All the way you will learn some interesting facts about Copenhagen and the food history.

-Here we had a chance to have Smorrebrod, Danish open sandwiches.
-It’s a great skill and takes years of practice to become a good smorrebrod chef, Maria told us.
-The menu also changes by the seasons.
-Today we had a taste of herring, roast beef, chicken and meat pate Smorrebrods.
-Service size is usually 2 pieces, but we had smaller tasting sizes in order to taste the four varieties.
+Taste Smorrebrod, Danish open sandwiches.
+Taste a variety of these famous sandwiches of herring, roast beef, chicken and meat pate.
+Service size is usually 2 pieces, but you will have smaller tasting sizes in order to taste all the varieties.

-After lunch we walked to the lakes and to the Norrebro area.
-Here we stopped at the local brewery to have a beer tasting.
-We tasted three different boutique beers made on the premise.
+After lunch wander to the lakes and to the Norrebro area.
+Here stop at the local brewery to have a beer tasting - three different boutique beers made on the premise.

-After the beer tasting, it was time to walk back to the city and to the Old town.
-Again we learned some history of the areas while walking.
+After the beer tasting, it's time to walk back to the city and to the Old town.
+Again learn some history of the areas while walking.

-Denmark is famous for hotdogs or Polser as locals calls them, which we got to taste when we arrived at the Old town.
+Denmark is famous for hotdogs or Pølser as locals calls them, which you will taste when we arrived at the Old town.
 You can find a hotdog stand on every corner.
-Anyhow, the stand we went serve only organic and local produce with a good selection of sausages such a pork, beef or vegetarian.
+Try organic and local sausages such a pork, beef or vegetarian.

-Just behind the corner was one of the oldest bakeries in Copenhagen, Sct Peder’s Bageri.
+Next is one of the oldest bakeries in Copenhagen, Sct Peder’s Bageri.
 They are well known for “Wednesday cinnamon buns”, only baked and served on Wednesdays.
-It was my lucky day as it was Wednesday and we had a taste of these famous buns.
-It’s a tradition in Copenhagen to get some cinnamon buns to your friends or work on Wednesdays and this tradition has begun from this bakery.
+It’s a tradition in Copenhagen to get some cinnamon buns for your friends or work on Wednesdays and this tradition began from this bakery.

-Before the tour finished, we went to the candy store opened at 1891 and they still make the candies at this location in the traditional way.
+Before the tour finishs, you will visit a candy store opened at 1891 where they still make the candies at this location in the traditional way.
 Nothing has changed except the credit card machines.
-From here we returned to the market halls, where we had a chance to buy some of the items we tried earlier.
+From here return to the market halls, where you have a chance to buy some of the items with the help of the guide.

-All food we tasted today followed the new Nordic food manifesto movement and therefore was made from organic and local products.
+All food you taste on this food tour of Copenhagen follows the new Nordic food manifesto movement and made from organic and local products.